Göran Kropp: K2

 In 1993, Kropp returned to Karakoram, this time to climb K2.
 Initially, he planned to participate in a Swedish expedition, but Kropp realized that if he could reach the top before the expedition's other participants, he would become the first Swede and Scandinavian to reach the top.
 Kropp therefore joined a Slovenian expedition scheduled to climb the mountain before the Swedes.
 Another reason why he brought forward the date of his climb was that his Range Rover had remained in Pakistan since his Cho Oyu climb the previous year because customs in Iran refused to allow it through.

-Kropp's Slovenian colleagues had decided however to exclude him from their climbing plans.
-Kropp settled, instead, to join David Sharman, who hoped to become the first Englishman to come down alive from the top.
+Kropp's Slovenian colleagues had decided, however, to exclude him from their climbing plans.
+Kropp settled instead for joining David Sharman, who hoped to become the first Englishman to come down alive from the top.

 During the Slovenians' summit bid, a violent storm arose and stranded them at high altitude.
 Kropp abandoned his climb to save those he could.
 A week after this incident, he stuck with his British colleague, but Sharman fell, fractured a leg, and went back down.
 Kropp climbed on and reached the peak solo, without bottled oxygen.
 On the way down another storm on the mountain marooned Kropp at 8,000 meters above sea level.
 Kropp made it later to base camp.

 Media interest after the climb proved to be extensive, and Kropp then started his company, Kropp & Adventure AB.

 In 1994, he returned again to Karakoram, accompanied by Andrew Lock and the Swedish climbers Mats Holmgren and Nicolas Gafgo.
 Their object was Broad Peak, and their goal was a first ascent of the hitherto unclimbed south-southwest ridge, on which several reputable climbers had failed.
 They also failed and had to turn back to below 7000 metres.
 Afterwards, they focused on the regular route to the summit, where, on the first attempt Lock, Holmgren, and Kropp reached the foresummit.
 Kropp made another attempt at the main summit and succeeded after a fast, non-stop solo climb.